Future Leaders Group

-BaseballSoftballUK created a Youth Panel in 2009 to recruit and develop the next generation of leaders for baseball and softball in the UK.
+The Future Leaders Group was set up in 2009 and re-branded in 2014 to recruit and develop the next generation of leaders for baseball and softball in the UK.

-The idea behind the Panel is to formally engage more young people in the development of the sports, by setting up a pathway and structure that will enable young people to take up leading roles.
-The Youth Panel is modelled on the Young Ambassadors Programme set up by the Youth Sport Trust.
+The idea behind the Group is to formally engage more young people in the development of the sports, by setting up a pathway and structure that will enable young people to take up leading roles.

 Benefits for Young People

-Youth Panel members have a chance to act as role models to inspire and support other young people involved in the sports, and to promote active and healthy lifestyles.
-They will work with the professional and experienced sport development team at BSUK and will have the opportunity to engage and work closely with County Sport Partnerships, School Sport Partnerships, other national governing bodies of sport, experienced volunteers and high level coaches.
+Future Leaders members have a chance to act as role models to inspire and support other young people involved in the sports, and to promote active and healthy lifestyles.
+They will work with the professional and experienced sport development team at BSUK and will have the opportunity to engage and work closely with County Sport Partnerships, other national governing bodies of sport, experienced volunteers and high-level coaches.

-One of the many benefits of the Youth Panel is that members can apply to the Panel for funding to do a course of their choice.
+One of the many benefits of the Future Leaders is that members can apply to the Group for funding to do a course of their choice.
 It could be related to baseball or softball (such as a coaching or umpiring course) or it could be a different kind of course altogether.
-For instance, a graphic design or photography course or a course in journalism skills or how to write a blog could benefit your development and career but can also can be seen as a skill you can use for the benefit of the Youth Panel.
+For instance, a graphic design or photography course or a course in journalism skills or how to write a blog could benefit your development and career but can also can be seen as a skill you can use for the benefit of the Future Leaders.

-BSUK and the Youth Panel will expect selected candidates to:
+BSUK and the Future Leaders will expect selected candidates to:

-- Attend Youth Panel meetings which are held twice a year (expenses will be covered).
+- Attend Future Leaders meetings which are held twice a year (expenses will be covered).

 - Work in a professional manner and as part of a team.